-As the pace of the COVID-19 vaccine rollout accelerates, the roles of various players continue to evolve among government, public companies, and private entities.
+The roles of various players in the COVID-19 vaccine rollout continue to evolve among government, public companies, and private entities.
 Employers, pharmaceutical and supply manufacturers, healthcare service providers, educators, advertisers, transportation and logistics providers, and many others are continuously evaluating the potential implications of vaccine distribution for their industries and organizations worldwide.
 Morgan Lewis breaks down what opportunities, regulatory considerations, and legal obstacles still lie ahead.